gbv/cocoda-sdk/README.md

 cdk.addProvider(CustomProvider)
 ```

 It is then possible to use that provider via `cocoda-sdk` as well.
-(See also: Example under `examples/custom-provider.js`.)
+(See also: Example under [`examples/custom-provider.js`](https://github.com/gbv/cocoda-sdk/blob/master/examples/custom-provider.js).)

 ### Multiple Instances

-The `createInstance` method can be used to create a new and independent instance, if actually needed:
+The `createInstance` method can be used to create a new and independent instance with a separate configuration if needed:

 ```js
 const newCdk = cdk.createInstance(config)